GluuFederation/docs-de-prod/docs/source/technical.md

             gluufederation/config-init:3.1.4_01 \
             dump

--   [load](https://github.com/GluuFederation/docker-config-init/tree/3.1.4#load-command): The load command will load a `config.json` into the KV store.
+-   `load`: The load command will load a `config.json` into the KV store.
 All existing config will be ignored unless forced by passing environment variable `GLUU_OVERWRITE_ALL`.

     The following parameters and/or environment variables are required to launch unless otherwise marked: